 Kimia Koochakzadeh-Yazdi (b.
-1997 Tehran, Iran), explores the unfamiliar familiar while constantly being driven by the mechanism of the human psyche and exploring ways to manipulate it.
-The Vancouver based composer/performer, works with small ensembles and electronics as well as electroacoustic music as an individual practice.
+1997 Tehran, Iran) is a Vancouver-based composer-performer.
+She writes for hybrid instrumental and electronic ensembles and performs electroacoustic music.
+Kimia explores the unfamiliar familiar while constantly being driven by the mechanism of the human psyche and exploring ways to manipulate it.

-Her work has been featured in festivals such as New Music on the Point (Vermont, USA), wasteLAnd Summer Academy 2019 (Los Angeles, USA), EQ: Evolution of the String Quartet (Banff, Canada), Modulus Festival (Vancouver, Canada) and SALT New Music Festival (Victoria, Canada).
-She has been presented by art organizations including Western Front, Music on Main, Media Arts Committee and Vancouver New Music.
-She is currently Music on Main’s Emerge on Main’s 2020 artist.
+Her work has been featured in festivals such as The New York City Electroacoustic Music Festival (Virtual), Yarn/Wire Institute (Virtual), Ensemble Evolution (Virtual), New Music on the Point (Vermont, USA), wasteLAnd Summer Academy 2019 (Los Angeles, USA), EQ: Evolution of the String Quartet (Banff, Canada), Modulus Festival (Vancouver, Canada), SALT New Music Festival (Victoria, Canada).

-Koochakzadeh-Yazdi is currently doing her undergraduate degree in composition at Simon Fraser University’s interdisciplinary School for the Contemporary Arts with Sabrina Schroeder, Owen Underhill and Mauricio Pauly.
+Koochakzadeh-Yazdi has recently graduated from Simon Fraser University’s interdisciplinary School for the Contemporary Arts with a Bachelors of Fine Arts in Music Composition and having studied with Sabrina Schroeder, Owen Underhill and Mauricio Pauly.